Have you ever heard of a “bug juice pest spray”?

 Identify The Insect Pest – It’s important to identify the pests doing the damage.
 Having some insects in the garden helps provide food for birds, insects, and other animals.
 You want to control the one causing the damage.

 Why?
-More individual bugs increase the chances of having a really sick insect to spread the active disease.
+More individual bugs increase the chances of having a really sick insect spread the active disease.

 Keep the insects out of the sun.
 A good bug spray uses live insects.